 Find one of only six operating Underwater Observatory’s in the world, a solar powered Jetty Train that takes you across the ocean, fisherman snaring their catch and welcoming staff happy to share their local knowledge.
 At the Busselton Jetty we have multiple tour options available with something to suit everyone.

 Board the train and travel 1.7km to the end of the Jetty to visit the Underwater Observatory.
 Descend 8 metres to the ocean floor via a spiral staircase to discover an awe inspiring forest of vividly coloured tropical and sub-tropical corals, sponges, fish and invertebrates.
 Eleven viewing windows at various levels within the Observatory allow visitors to look out on some of the 300 marine species that live beneath the Jetty.
 Provision of a lift within the Observatory ensures that this amazing experience is available to those with limited mobility.

-During summer there are pedal boats with water slides, sea-through bottom kayaks and stand up paddle boards to hire.
 There are also a wide variety of tours including Mermaid Tours, Sunset Train Tours, Fishing Clinics, Guided Walk Tours and Underwater Helmet Walks.

 Whilst at the Jetty visit the striking boat-shed style Interpretive Centre that warmly welcomes visitors and provides a relaxed and friendly environment.
 Browse the unique and stylish giftware on display as well as a vast array of souvenirs and mementos.

 The Museum now features interactive technology with touch screens and a touch table offering an excellent insight into the Jetty’s colourful past.
 The Museum also provides information about the Busselton Jetty’s unique Underwater Observatory and the spectacular marine environment beneath the Busselton Jetty.